MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/ui-customization.md

 The **Failed Service Requests** view in Service Manager is in a sealed management pack.
 In this example, you will create a duplicate of this view, save it into an unsealed management pack, and then edit the new view by changing its name to **New Failed Service Requests**.
 You will finish this exercise by hiding the original Failed Service Requests view.
 As an administrator, you will still see the hidden view.

-To customize a view, do the following:
+To customize a view, follow these steps:

 1. In the Service Manager console, select **Work Items**.